Preparing your paper as outlined below will help expedite consideration.

 Headings.
 Except for short manuscripts (such as comments and replies), the text should be divided into sections, each with its own heading.

 Reference citations.
-Use name-date format, not numbered references, and enclose citations in brackets with authors in italics.[Smith et al., 2009] or
+Use name-date format, not numbered references, and enclose citations in parentheses.

 The acknowledgments must list: